HeatherRemacle/exchangelabops/pages/patterns/platform-&-solution-patterns.md

 Teams delivering a time boxed initiative create office documents including spreadsheets, presentations, word, and PDF documents.
 Being able to organize the document structure allows for efficient team collaboration.

 #### Scenario:
 Your initiative requires a central repository of project related documents, lists and team contacts.
 Files should only be viewable to those who have been granted access to specific folders.
-In order to ensure that changes can be rolled back a versioning feature is required.
+In order to ensure that changes can be rolled back, a versioning feature is required.
 The platform should include an all-of-site search capability.
 The site will have a diverse set of government users but may also allow access to external authenticated users.

 #### Solution:
-Before deciding on a completely self serve approach to team based document management engage the IMB SharePoint consulting services team who will examine your requirements and guide site design, configuration and development.
+Before deciding on a completely self-serve approach to team based document management engage the IMB SharePoint consulting services team who will examine your requirements and guide site design, configuration and development.
 SharePoint is a flexible environment that includes a team site collaboration template which supports IDIR and BCEID user accounts.
 -	SharePoint projects should be requested through the [IMB Project Submission form](https://citz.sp.gov.bc.ca/sites/CSD/IMB/PBS/_layouts/15/WopiFrame.aspx?sourcedoc=%7bBF193C7D-E566-494C-A3CD-0795935672CF%7d&file=Project%20submission%20form_updated2018.xlsx&action=default){:target="_blank"}
 -	Operational services are requested through [CITZ SharePoint Support](mailto:citz_sp_support@gov.bc.ca)
 -	For additional information on the SharePoint service offering visit the [IMB Hub](https://intranet.gov.bc.ca/thehub/tools-and-resources/imb-service-catalogue/application-management-services/sharepoint){:target="_blank"}